Cat Stevens' comments about Salman Rushdie: Personal website

 On his personal spiritual website he wrote:

 I never called for the death of Salman Rushdie; nor backed the Fatwa issued by the Ayatollah Khomeini—and still don’t.
 The book itself destroyed the harmony between peoples and created an unnecessary international crisis.

 When asked about my opinion regarding blasphemy, I could not tell a lie and confirmed that – like both the Torah and the Gospel – the Qur'an considers it, without repentance, as a capital offense.
 The Bible is full of similar harsh laws if you're looking for them.
 However, the application of such Biblical and Qur'anic injunctions is not to be outside of due process of law, in a place or land where such law is accepted and applied by the society as a whole...

+Response to Rushdie's 2022 stabbing

+In August 2022, Rushdie was stabbed multiple times and suffered serious injury during a public appearance.
+In response, Stevens released a statement on his social media accounts condemning the attack and wishing Rushdie a full recovery.